Tritlo/tritlo.github.io/about.md

 permalink: /about/
 ---

-This is my personal website, generated using Jekyll, and served via nginx on a Raspberry Pi.
+This is my personal website, generated using Jekyll, and served via github.

 This is the base Jekyll theme.